Samoxiaki/Junkpy/README.md

 3. Implement your changes.
 4. Write tests to ensure the correctness of your code.
 5. Commit and push your changes to your forked repository.
-6. Open a pull request, providing a detailed description of your changes.
+6. Open a pull request and provide a detailed description of your changes.

 ## License

-Junkpy is released under the [GNU GPLv3](https://github.com/samoxiaki/junkpy/blob/main/LICENSE.txt).
+Junkpy is released under the [GNU GPLv3](https://github.com/samoxiaki/junkpy/blob/main/LICENSE.txt) license.
 You are free to use, modify, and distribute this library as per the terms of the license.

 ## Support

-If you need any assistance or have any questions regarding Junkpy, please feel free to [open an issue](https://github.com/samoxiaki/junkpy/issues) on the GitHub repository.
-We'll be happy to help you.
+If you need assistance or have questions about Junkpy, please feel free to [open an issue](https://github.com/samoxiaki/junkpy/issues) on the GitHub repository.
+We'll be happy to assist you.